Tachibana Muneshige: Biography

-On April 16, 1582, during the Battle of Iwato against the combined forces of 2,000 from the Akizuki, Harada, and Munakata clans, Dōsetsu led a 500-strong ambush force and surrounded his 1,000-strong main force.
-300 of Muneshige's troops launched a surprise attack from the side with guns, while the remaining 200 soldiers were led by Komono Masutoki, who set up a false flag to make it look like reinforcements from the Otomo clan were coming, and finally managed to lift the siege.
-Muneshige then led 1,000 cavalry including Komono Masutoki, Korenobu Yufu, and Shigeyuki Ono, eliminating 300 of the Harada general's troops, Kasa Okinaga, who had built a fort at Iwatosho Kubeno, killing 150 of them, and pursuing them west to Sawara County, where he burned down Harada Chikahide's Sawara Castle.
+On April 16, 1582, during the Battle of Iwato against a combined force of 2,000 from the Akizuki, Harada, and Munakata clans, Dōsetsu commanded 500 troops as an ambush force together with 1,000 troops in the main force.
+300 of Muneshige's troops launched a surprise attack from the flank with guns, while the remaining 200 soldiers were led by Komono Masutoki, who set up a false flag to make it appear that reinforcements from the Ōtomo clan were arriving, ultimately lifting the siege.
+Muneshige then led 1,000 cavalry, eliminating 300 of the Harada general's troops, who had built a fort at Iwatosho Kubeno, killing 150 of them and pursuing the rest west to Sawara County, where he burned down Harada Chikahide's Sawara Castle.

-On March 17, 1583, he killed Yoshiwara Sadayasu in the Battle of Yoshiwaraguchi, and on April 23, he captured Munakata Ujisada's castle, Konomiyama Castle, and Ryutoku Castle in Suginami, forcing them to surrender.
+On March 17, 1583, he killed Yoshiwara Sadayasu in the Battle of Yoshiwaraguchi.
+Then, on April 23 he captured Munakata Ujisada's castles, Konomiyama Castle and Ryutoku Castle in Suginami, forcing them to surrender.

-In 1587, After the Tachibana clan siding with Toyotomi Hideyoshi and he had conquered Kyushu in 1587, Muneshige split from the Ōtomo to become a daimyō in his own right.
-He was given Yanagawa castle in Chikugo province, after this the Tachibana became an independent clan.
+In 1587, after the Tachibana clan sided with Toyotomi Hideyoshi during his conquest of Kyushu, Muneshige separated from the Ōtomo and became a daimyō in his own right.
+He was given Yanagawa Castle in Chikugo Province, therefore making the Tachibana an independent clan.
+Later, Muneshige was involved in suppressing rebels in Amakusa.
+During this campaign, the famous Tokugawa clan warrior Mizuno Katsunari served under Muneshige.

-Later, Muneshige involved in the suppression of rebels from Amakusa.
-In this campaign, a famous Tokugawa clan warrior, Mizuno Katsunari, served under Muneshige.
+Muneshige received licenses in the Hekiryu school of archery from Omura Tsuneyoshi in 1590, Nakae Shinpachi in October 1601, and Yoshida Shigetake in 1602.

-Korean invasion
+Invasion of the Korean Peninsula

-in 1592 during the first Japanese invasions of Korea, Muneshige served in the 6th Division, commanded by Kobayakawa Takakage, with 2,500 men.
+In 1592, during the first Japanese invasions of Korea, Muneshige served in the 6th Division, commanded by Kobayakawa Takakage, commanding 2,500 men.
 (Note: The commonly cited number of soldiers in the Tachibana army is 3,000.
 However, based on the family's pre-war kokudaka of 90,887 koku, the actual figure was 2,500.
-Feudal lords often dispatched fewer troops than required—for instance, Tachibana Muneshige led only 1,500 during the first sea crossing ("Memorandum of Tottori Jirobei-no-jo, a military aide," in Yanagawa Domain Collection, Vol. 1, Supplement (5) of Bunroku War).
+Feudal lords often dispatched fewer troops than required.
+For instance, Tachibana Muneshige led only 1,500 during the first sea crossing ("Memorandum of Tottori Jirobei-no-jo, a military aide," in Yanagawa Domain Collection, Vol. 1, Supplement (5) of Bunroku War).
 Thus, the Tachibana army likely had fewer than 2,500 soldiers, not 3,000.)